sensebox/books/CONTRIBUTING.md

 We appreciate any contributions to our documentational resources!
 This includes improvements and corrections to existing content, as well as translations & entirely new content.

-In case you are unfamiliar with the GitHub process; there's a guide on adding your own senseBox project documentation [here](https://github.com/sensebox/books/blob/book_edu/en/contributing.md) (english) and [here](https://github.com/sensebox/books/blob/book_edu/de/eigene_projekte.md) (german)!
+In case you are unfamiliar with the GitHub process and you still want to add your own senseBox documentation, you may send it to as markdown (preferred) or office document via [mail](mailto:support@sensebox.de).
+Check out our guide ([english](https://github.com/sensebox/books/blob/book_edu/en/contributing.md), [german](https://github.com/sensebox/books/blob/book_edu/de/eigene_projekte.md) for templates and more.

 **Thank you for your contribution!**